 The pen profile approach presents findings from content analysis via a diagram of composite key major and minor themes.
 In summary, deductive content analysis was initially adopted to categorize interview and survey data into an a priori major theme of attrition during COVID-19.
 Inductive analysis then allowed for minor themes to be created beyond the a priori major theme via categorisation from line-by-line coding.
 Data were then organized schematically to assist with interpretation of the themes and verbatim quotations used to expand the a priori pen profile, provide context, and verify participant responses.
-Quotations were labelled by participant number coding checks were undertaken for a 20% random sample of all data collected from interview transcripts and survey responses independently by a member of the research team.
+Quotations were labelled by participant number (Pn).

+Methodological rigour was demonstrated through a process of inter-rater reliability whereby coding checks were undertaken for a 20% random sample of all data collected from interview transcripts and survey responses independently by a member of the research team.
 This involved cross-checking placement of data into the a priori COVID-19 pen profile.
-To ensure transparency, credibility and trustworthiness of the results, any omissions and discrepancies with coding analysis were then identified and discussed until subsequent agreement on data themes in relation to verbatim extracts was reached.
-80% and above agreement is considered acceptable 16.
+To ensure transparency, credibility, and trustworthiness of the results, any omissions and discrepancies with coding analysis were then identified and discussed until subsequent agreement on data themes in relation to verbatim extracts was reached.
+Almost 80% and above agreements are considered acceptable.